ArtemiyTkachenko/DotLoader/README.md

         app:pulse_strength="0.6"/>
 ```

-delay - delay betweeen item animations
+app:delay - delay betweeen item animations
-item_distance - distance between items in dp
+app:item_distance - distance between items in dp
-dot_size - size of the items in dp
+app:dot_size - size of the items in dp
-dot_amount - amount of dots
+app:dot_amount - amount of dots
-pulse_strength - scaling for pulse to be done on each item.
+app:pulse_strength - scaling for pulse to be done on each item.
 0.9 will scale it 10%, 0.3 will scale it 70% etc